HL7/fhircast-docs/input/pagecontent/3-4-1-encounter-open.md

 `patient` | 1..1 | `Patient/{id}?_elements=identifier` | FHIR Patient resource describing the patient whose encounter is currently in context.

 ### Attribute guidance
 This section provides guidance as to which resource attributes should be present and considerations as to how each attribute should be valued.
-Other attributes of a resource (or extensions) may be present in the provided resource; however, attributes not called out in the below tables are required by the FHIRcast standard.
+Other attributes of a resource (or extensions) may be present in the provided resource; however, attributes not called out in the below tables are not required by the FHIRcast standard.

 #### Encounter resource
 {:.grid}